-Anika graduated in Medicine from Oxford University in 2008.
-She completed general medical training in London and subsequently entered specialty training as an Academic Clinical Fellow/SpR in Infectious Diseases and General Internal Medicine in 2012.
+Anika graduated in Medicine (BM BCh BA(Hons)) from Oxford University in 2008.
+She completed general medical training in London and subsequently entered Infectious Diseases specialty training as an Academic Clinical Fellow in 2012.

 Her PhD research (funded by a national Wellcome Trust Clinical Research Training Fellowship) on pandemic influenza viruses was in the laboratory of Prof Wendy Barclay at Imperial College.
 Using in vitro and animal models, she demonstrated how influenza virus stability is important for human adaptation and airborne transmission.
 More detail can be found here and here.
 Her doctoral work also involved investigating virological causes of reduced effectiveness of the nasally-administered live attenuated influenza vaccine.

 Anika is also a final year honorary Specialist Registrar in Infectious Diseases and General Internal Medicine at Imperial College Healthcare NHS Trust, and Honorary Clinical Fellow at UKHSA.
 At UKHSA, she was a key member of the Virology Cell of the COVID-19 National Incident Management Team from January 2020, providing technical and scientific input on virology, transmission and testing for SARS-CoV-2, contributing to national public health policy.

 et al., 2022, Onset and window of SARS-CoV-2 infectiousness and temporal correlation with symptom onset: a prospective, longitudinal, community cohort study, The Lancet Respiratory Medicine, Vol:10, ISSN:2213-2600, Pages:1061-1073